rbaumgar/openshift-logging/README.md

 In the operators/loki/lokistack.yaml the spec.size is defined as `1x.demo`.

+The maximum supported retention period for Loki is 30 days.

 To save space the Lokistack retention period is set to 3 days.
-The maximum supported retention period is 30 days.

 ```sh
 $ oc project openshift-logging